domRiddle/ASF/IPC.md

 ### Example config

-The following config will allow remote access from all sources, therefore you should ensure that you read and understood our notice about that, available above.
+The following config will allow remote access from all sources, therefore you should ensure that you read and understood our security notice about that, available above.

 ```json
 {